maca3545/da3018_vt21/story/README.md

 # The version controlled story

-This folder contains a story that I want helpy with.
+This folder contains a story that I want help with.
 It is very short and not very good.
 Please extend it and improve it!
 How good can we make this?

 * Fork the course repository on github.com.